WolfyScript/viewportl/README.md

 ![github_commit](https://img.shields.io/github/last-commit/WolfyScript/WolfyUtilities)

 ### Compose
-Viewportl uses the googles androids compose library to make the creation of Minecraft UIs very easy.
+Viewportl uses googles androids compose library to make the creation of Minecraft UIs very easy.

 Compose at its base is just a library to create a tree structure of nodes, the rest of the implementation is part of the viewportl.